 Mike, hang in there, be tough.

-Uh but still, Andrea is all upset.
+But still, Andrea is all upset.

 Andrea, it's not a lack of understanding.

-It is a Total understanding of what's going on.
+It is a total understanding of what's going on.

 We just can't keep doing this.